Playtronica/biotron-firmware/CC.md

 light sensor will change pitch band on first channel (Plant)

 ### Input
-- Num: CC 27
+Num: CC 27

-- Type: Progression
+Turn off this mode if value < 63, else turn it on